peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter6.rst

 Ice to Ocean Flux Exchange
 --------------------------

-This section is only relevant when is coupled to a slab ocean.
+This section is only relevant when \cam is coupled to a slab ocean.
 When sea ice is present, only a fraction of the melting potential from heat stored in the ocean actually reaches the ice at the base and side.
 The melting potential is